philipp-baumann/mir_calibration_yamsys/README.md

 You should make sure that you always have a clean memory when you re-open your project.
-Models should always be loaded from R objects that are saved in the directory `models` (`.Rds`files) In RStudio go to <Preferences> -> <General>, then disable option "Restore .RData into workspace at startup";
+Models should always be loaded from R objects that are saved in the directory `models` (`.Rds`files) In RStudio go to *Preferences* -> *General*, then disable option "Restore .RData into workspace at startup";
-also sßelect <Never> for "Save workspace to .RData on exit:".
+also select *Never* for "Save workspace to .RData on exit:".
 This avoids that you have old R objects in your memory and makes sure you have a clear workspace when you restart the R session.
 This forces you to always write your R commands in your scripts and not only manually entering commands in the console.